gdsfactory/klive/README.md

 klive is a small extension to KLayout that allows automatic loading for GDS files by sending a json with the gds path to klive.

 klive starts a QTcpServer on port tcp/8082 binding to localhost.
-Projects like [kfactory](https://github.com/gdsfactory/kfactory) and
+Projects like [SiEPIC-Tools for KLayout](https://github.com/SiEPIC/SiEPIC-Tools), [kfactory](https://github.com/gdsfactory/kfactory) and
 [gdsfactory](https://github.com/gdsfactory/gdsfactory) use this to make use of `show`.

 ## Installation